-- Enlargement of the extremities of the bones of the legs and arms;
+- Enlargement of the extremities of the leg and arm bones;

-- Delayed birth of baby's teeth and cavities early on;
+- Delay in the appearance of baby teeth and tooth decay from early on;

 - Osteomalacia or osteoporosis in adults;

 - Bone weakness, which makes them more breakable, especially the back, hip and leg bones;

 - Muscle spasms.

 Vitamin D deficiency is caused by any of the following: insufficient sun exposure, darker skin tones, age (people over the age of 50 are more at risk), low intake of vitamin D rich foods, and living in cold countries, where the skin is rarely exposed to the sun.

 People who have fair skin need around 20 minutes of sun exposure a day, while people with darker skin need at least one hour of direct sunlight, without sunscreen early morning or late afternoon.

 How to confirm vitamin D deficiency

 A doctor may suspect you have a vitamin D deficiency if you do not get enough sun exposure, always use sunscreen, and do not ingest vitamin D rich foods.
 In elderly people, vitamin D deficiency may be suspected in cases of osteopenia or osteoporosis.